Skip to content

 Banksy’s origami crane with goldfish alongside the River Lim

 Lyme Regis grew up around the mouth of the River Lym, also called the Lim.
 The river starts near the inland village of Uplyme and runs for just over 5km down to the sea.
 Following the river from source to mouth, or vice versa, will take you over footbridges, through meadows, and past several old mills, including the Town Mill mentioned above.
-You’ll also pass a spray painting of a crane, which was done by Banksy in 2012, although it’s unfortunately barely visible today.

 16 – Lyme RIB Rides

 If you’re looking for something a little more adrenaline-pumping, a RIB Ride could be right up your street!
-A RIB is a rigid inflatable boat, sort of like very fast, motor-powered dinghies, so a ride in one is an exhilarating experience.
-Family-run local company Lyme RIB Rides offer several tour options, from a 30-minute speed ride (perfect for thrill-seekers) to a more leisurely two-hour cruise.
+A RIB is a rigid inflatable boat: they’re motor-powered and very fast, so a ride in one is an exhilarating experience.

 17 – Fishing Tour

 Before it was a tourist town, Lyme Regis was a fishing village, and it still has a thriving local fishing industry.
 So why not get some first-hand experience of the industry with a fishing tour?
 There are a couple of options, such as Nick’s Fishing Trips.
-Nick offers one-hour mackerel fishing trips from the Cobb Harbour in Lyme Regis several times a day, as well as deep-sea fishing, private charters, and sightseeing tours.

 18 – Axmouth to Lyme Regis Undercliffs